SCLW/Circuitry-Based-Sound/readme.md

 ## CMOS Experimenter Board

-The goal of this project is to offer versatile experimenter boards for testing and examining standard CMOS chips for musical applications.
-Its a building block aproach.
-Each layout is desigend to vary the circuit and its functionalities.
-It is possible to modifiy and change circuits through sockets that are used for component placement.
-The internet is a good source for circuits...
+The motivation behind this project is to offer a set of building blocks to evaluate logic ICs for sound creation and composition in artistic and educational fields.
+Each building block is designed around individual standard CMOS chips and their particular functions under the (for sound) .
+The boards provide inlets and outlets, testing points, sockets, vias and pads for changing values of electronic parts and alternative external wirings.
+The modules can be easily extended and interconnected.
+This allows the user to manipulate circuit points with potentiometers, buttons, switches or sensors and to apply control voltages at (geeigneter stelle).
+It simplifies prototyping and makes customized configurations highly flexible.
+Additionally, as a part of this project, a mounting system... for mounting the PCBs is available... files
+Jumper cables can be used as patch cords interface and control

-The boards are provided with mounting holes that match the according [case](https://github.com/clswa/Circuitry-Based-Sound/tree/master/Case "Case").
+The boards are provided with mounting holes that match the according case.
 Jumper cables can be used as patch cords.

+The experimenter boards can serve as sound modules for interactive music in live performance or installative environments as well as for algorithmic compositions.

+-> sonically rewarding.
+Rhythmic glitches, slow clicking sounds, digital noise, rich overtones,

+-> all files, EGALE .brd .sch, Gerber files are available online

+unconventional circuits for sound with CMOS chips can be found in internet forums or DIY pages.
+These circuits can be the basis

 table of content